VonHeikemen/devlog/content/tools/how-to-survive-without-multiple-cursors-in-vim.md

 Another interesting way to apply a macro is by using the `g` command.
 With it we can begin a search and then execute a command in each line there is a match.
 In our case we want to apply a macro, we can do that with the command `normal @i` (where `i` can be any register).

-Say we want to look for every like with the word `vim` then apply a macro.
+Say we want to look for every line with the word `vim` then apply a macro.
 We do this.

 ```vim
 :g/vim/normal @i
 ```

 Now, you might want to inspect the result of the search before doing anything you'll regret.
-So, if omit the last section with the command then `:g` will just print the lines.
+If you omit the last section with the command then `:g` will just print the lines.

 ```vim
 :g/vim/